brianhuster/dirvido.nvim/README.md

 This is a fork of [vim-dirvish-dovish](https://github.com/roginfarrer/vim-dirvish-dovish) by Rogin Farrer that has been rewritten in Lua.
 It uses |luv| and |built-in| Vim commands and functions instead of shell commands for better cross-platform support out of the box.

+Thanks to [Anton Kavalkou](https://github.com/antosha417/nvim-lsp-file-operations) for the inspiration and the idea to integrate with LSP

 Big shout out to [Melandel](https://github.com/Melandel) for laying the [foundation](https://github.com/Melandel/desktop/blob/c323969e4bd48dda6dbceada3a7afe8bacdda0f5/setup/my_vimrc.vim#L976-L1147) for this plugin!